NREL/WaterTAP3/watertap3/docs/source/water_recovery.rst

 ``data/water_recovery.csv``

-Water recovery `x` is represented as the fraction (between zero and one) of water recovered (treated) after it passes through a unit process.
+Water recovery is represented as the fraction (between zero and one) of water recovered (treated) after it passes through a unit process.
 Case-study based water recovery is given for certain unit processes if the case study has a unique recovery rate, otherwise default values are used.